ntex-rs/ntex/docs/7-io.md

 closing.

 [`IoRef::close`] requests a graceful shutdown and returns immediately.
-[`Io::shutdown`] drives that shutdown to completion: it flushes queued output, gives every filter a chance to emit its own closing data through [`FilterLayer::shutdown`], such as a TLS `close_notify` or a WebSocket close frame, and then shuts the transport down.
-Reads keep running throughout, so closing data sent by the peer is still processed.
+[`Io::shutdown`] drives that shutdown to completion, in two phases.

+In the first phase both directions stay open and every filter gets a chance to emit its own closing data through [`FilterLayer::shutdown`], such as a TLS `close_notify` or a WebSocket close frame.
+Reads keep running and are processed normally, so closing data sent by the peer still reaches the filters.
+A read failure does not abort the shutdown; it only means the filter handshake cannot finish.

+The second phase belongs to the transport.
+It drains the remaining output into the connection, reading and discarding any further input so that the receive queue is empty when the socket is closed, and then closes both directions.
+Input is no longer delivered to the application in this phase.

+A single graceful-disconnect timeout bounds both phases; if it elapses the connection is terminated and any undrained output is discarded.
-The graceful-disconnect timeout bounds this process. [`IoRef::terminate`] skips it entirely and drops the connection without flushing pending output.
+[`IoRef::terminate`] skips the process entirely and drops the connection without flushing pending output.

 [`FilterLayer::shutdown`]: https://docs.rs/ntex/latest/ntex/io/trait.FilterLayer.html#method.shutdown
 [`Io::poll_recv`]: https://docs.rs/ntex/latest/ntex/io/struct.Io.html#method.poll_recv